 The chromic acid anodizing process formula is formulated from a single chromic anhydride, a relatively traditional process.

 The appearance of chromic acid anodic oxidation film varies with the composition of the substrate, and the appearance color is opaque off-white to dark gray.
 Its color is natural, similar to plastic products, and has a porcelain texture and specific decorative properties.
 However, the porosity of the film is low, and it is unsuitable for dyeing, so it can be used without sealing.
-The bonding strength between the chromic acid anodized film and the organic coating is firm, not only an excellent bottom layer of the paint but also widely used as a rubber adhesive.
+The bonding strength between the chromic acid anodized film and the organic coating is firm, and it is not only an excellent bottom layer of the paint but also widely used as a rubber adhesive.

 The chromic acid anodizing process is mainly used in aviation and aerospace products, and there are relatively few general industrial applications.